 - There are two different modes for MP3 disc playback: MP3 track mode (system default) and MP3 folder mode.
-For more information on track and folder mode, refer to Sample MP3 structure in the following section - MP3 track mode ignores any folder structure on the MP3 disc.
-The player numbers each MP3 track on the disc (noted by the .mp3 file extension) from T001 to T255. - MP3 folder mode represents a folder structure consisting of one level of folders.
-The CD player numbers all MP3 tracks on the disc (noted by the .mp3 file extension) and all folders containing MP3 files, from F001 (folder) T001 (track) to F253 T255.
+For more information on track and folder mode, refer to Sample MP3 structure in the following section. - MP3 track mode ignores any folder structure on the MP3 disc.
+The player numbers each MP3 track on the disc (noted by the .mp3 file extension) from T001 to a maximum of T255.
+Note: The maximum number of playable MP3 files may be less depending on the structure of the CD and exact model of radio present.

-• Creating discs with only one level of folders will help with navigation through the disc files.
+- MP3 folder mode represents a folder structure consisting of one level of folders.
+The CD player numbers all MP3 tracks on the disc (noted by the .mp3 file extension) and all folders containing MP3 files, from F001 (folder) T001 (track) to F253 T255. - Creating discs with only one level of folders will help with navigation through the disc files.